anands-code/DataScienceBlog/README.md

 * Loading and cleaning a small subset of .csv raw data provided.

-* Conducting Data Wragling, Analysis and visualizations to understand the data and what features are useful for property trend analysis.
+* Conducting Data Wrangling, Analysis and Visualizations to understand the data and what features are useful for property trend analysis.

-* Modelling using sklearn library while using Linear Regression algorithm to predict the rental pricing and impact from some features.
+* Modelling using sklearn library while using Linear Regression algorithm to predict the rental pricing impacted by some features.

 ### File Descriptions